 - Walk with Purpose.
 There is no shame in walking up a steep trail.
 Walking, in fact, is sometimes the faster and more efficient way to get up a hill.
 If you change your stride from a run to a walk, make each step powerful and purposeful, and continue to try to maintain an upright body position.

+What about using your hands on your knees?
 While we just gave you certain ideal cues for conquering inclines, you might also catch fellow trail runners taking a different approach: bending over and pushing their hands into their knees with every step.
 While yes, you ideally want to keep yourself in an upright position as much as possible, switching it up—especially on crazy-steep or long sections—can help bring your heart rate down if it’s spiking, and also give tired legs a little assist to power up to the top.
 Think of it as a tool in your tool box.